File Service FAQ

 Files are not required to be tied to a specific subject within a project.

-If this link is desired, a FHIR DocumentReference can be used to provide this link using LifeOmic FHIR Service.
+If a link to a file not associated with a subject is desired, a FHIR DocumentReference can be used to provide this link using LifeOmic FHIR Service.

 What limits are in place for LifeOmic File Service?

-The total amount of files one can store is unlimited.
-The maximum file size is 5 terabytes
+File storage is unlimited.
+The maximum individual file size is 5 terabytes

 What file name restrictions are in place?